 Acres for America is a nation-wide program.
-Since its inception, 119 projects have been funded in 47 states, the District of Columbia and Puerto Rico.
+Since its inception, 127 projects have been funded In all 50 states, the District of Columbia and Puerto Rico.

 PROGRAM PRIORITIES

 Preferential consideration will be given to proposals that can demonstrate their ability to achieve more than one of the program priorities below.